alvin-tosh/alvin-tosh/README.md

 #### Web and Game designer, Developer, Pentester, OffSec and Red Team Consultant...
 ![Web and Game designer, Developer, Pentester, OffSec and Red Team Consultant...  ](https://github.com/alvin-tosh/alvin-tosh/blob/main/Helping%20Organisations.png)

-I’m Alvin-tosh from Nairobi Kenya
+I’m Alvin-tosh from Nairobi, Kenya
-- 👀 I’m interested and involved in Programming, cybersecurity and game development and testing.
+- 👀 Self-taught Programmer, Cybersecurity/threat simulation, analysis and Mitigation, Software & game development and testing.
-- 🌱 I’m currently learning threejs, python for cybersecurity and automation scripts, UNITY for game development.
-💞️ I’m looking to collaborate and contribute to any and all projects ie. cyber security, software and game development and review.
-- 📫 Reach me: +254 792069331 or alvingitonga14@gmail.com anytime!

 Skills: NODE JS / JS / HTML / CSS / PYTHON / C++ / UNITY

+- 👀 I’m interested in Programming, cybersecurity and game development and testing.
 - 🔭 I’m currently working on  Python for cybersecurity and UNITY engine
-- 🌱 I’m currently learning REACT, UNITY, Three JS
+- 🌱 I’m currently learning REACT, threejs, python for cybersecurity and automation scripts, UNITY for game development.
-- 👯 I’m looking to collaborate on any and all projects ie. cyber security, software and game development and review.
+- 👯 I’m looking to collaborate on projects ie. cyber security, software and game development and review.
 - 🤔 I’m looking for help with Cyber Security and Game Development
-- 💬 Ask me about Design, Development and Offensive Security.
+- 💬 Ask me about Application Design, Development and Offensive Security.
 - 📫 How to reach me: +254 792069331 or alvingitonga14@gmail.com anytime!
 - ⚡ Fun fact:  Same height as Kevin Hart and Houdini:joy: